Nonbenzodiazepine Sedative-Hypnotics for Sleep Disorders

 Lunesta (eszopiclone) tablets package insert.
 Marlborough, MA: Sunovion Pharmaceuticals Inc; 2019 Aug.

-Rozerem (ramelteon) package insert.
-Lincolnshire, IL: Takeda Pharmaceuticals; 2010 Nov.
+Rozerem (ramelteon) tablet package insert.
+Lexington, MA: Takeda Pharmaceuticals America, Inc.; 2021 Nov.

 Centers for Disease Control and Prevention (CDC).
 Infant deaths associated with cough and cold medications - two states, 2005.
 MMWR Weekly 2007;56:1-4.